ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

-The most basic usage of :class:`~ska_tango_testing.integration.TangoEventTracer` is to create an instance of it, subscribe to the events you are interested in, and then use the assertions methods to verify that the events happened as you expected.
+The most basic usage of :class:`~ska_tango_testing.integration.TangoEventTracer` is to create an instance of it, subscribe to the events you are interested in, and then use the assertion methods to verify that the events happened as you expected.

 .. code-block:: python